Spoomer/Spoomer/README.md

 - 👋 Hi, I’m @Spoomer
-- 👀 I’m interested in C#
+- 👀 I’m interested in C# and Rust
-- 🌱 I’m currently learning Blazor
+- 🌱 I’m currently learning Rust

 <!---
 Spoomer/Spoomer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.